 Online ratings, reviews and the nature of crowdbased accountability

 I joined Warwick Business School as an Assistant Professor in 2019.
-I hold a MPhil and PhD from UNSW Business School (Accounting) in Australia, where I taught undergraduate and postgraduate modules from 2015 to 2019.
+I hold an MPhil and PhD from UNSW Business School in Australia.

-Prior to entering academia, I qualified as a chartered accountant with PwC in Dublin and over the following years, held finance positions within the telecommunications industry (Digicel Telecommunications in Fiji and Australia), the online travel industry (HotelClub.com, now Expedia.com in Australia) and within the recruitment sector for the multinational labour hire firm Randstad.
+Prior to entering academia, I received my professional qualification with PwC in Dublin (Chartered Accountants Ireland) and over the following years, held finance positions within the telecommunications industry (Digicel Telecommunications in Fiji and Australia), the online travel industry (HotelClub.com, now Expedia.com in Australia) and within the recruitment sector for the multinational labour hire firm Randstad.